mykelalvis/FT/Traveller/Adventures/Annic Nova - Shadows/Annic Nova.md

 # Introduction

 This booklet contains two comprehensive adventures for Traveller printed back-to-back.
 Each adventure is complete and independent.
-This adventure, titled Annie Nova, deals with a derelict starship encountered orbiting a small gas giant in the Keng stellar system.
+This adventure, titled Annic Nova, deals with a derelict starship encountered orbiting a small gas giant in the [[Keng]] stellar system.

 It is assumed that this adventure will be administered by a referee who has read through this adventure, and who is familiar with both it and the rules for Traveller.
 This situation calls for only the basic Requires only Traveller booklets (Books 1, 2, and 3), and no additional Basic Traveller supplements, books, or other information.
 As usual, paper, pencils, six-sided dice, and square-grid graph paper will prove necessary during the course of the adventure.